jaegpark/jaegpark/README.md

 I'm interested in how we can use AI to fight climate change.
 Especially using methods like:

-- Time series predictions
+- Time series modelling
 - Generative models
-- NLP
+- Multimodality

 🔭 I'm currently working on a 24 hour PV forecasting model with Open Climate Fix.